swapnilAx/DevOps-Projects/ansible-projects/auto-webapp-deployment/README.md

 sudo rm -rf ~/2098_heal*
 ```

-Now lets write a ansible playbook to copy this shell scirpt to each server node to deploy web application.
+Now lets write a ansible playbook to copy this shell script to each server node to deploy web application.
 file name= `deploy_webapp.yml`

 ```yaml